mork-optimization/mork/docs/features/serialization.md

 ## Metrics

-Mork is able to gather the evolution of the objective function on each execution.
-This way, once an algorithm has finished and produced a solution, it is possible to analyze how the objective function has changed in the execution.
+Mork is able to gather different metrics along the execution of an algorithm.

+A predefined metric in all Mork available algorithms is `BestObjective`, which records the evolution of the objective function on each run.
+This way, once an algorithm has finished and produced a solution, it is possible to analyze how the objective function has changed in the execution in the exported solution.
 This feature requieres the JSON serializer to be enabled.

 In order to activate the metrics, the corresponding parameter has to be enabled in the application.yml file:
 ```yml